intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 to the  information for their intended purpose.

 Put simply, privacy partitioning aims to separate *who* someone is from *what* they do.
-In the rest of this section, we describe how the privacy partitioning can be used to achieve this goal.
+In the rest of this section, we describe how privacy partitioning can be used to achieve this goal.

 ## Privacy Contexts